 The flu bug you caught in 2004 could have killed you a century ago.
 The accident you were in back in 1997 wounded you enough to have cost you your life if it had happened in 1920.
 A recent news story stated that the bullet wound inflicted on President Abraham Lincoln likely would not have been fatal if it occurred today with our medical advancements.

 Nearly everyone has benefited from medical progress.
 That being the case, why is there resistance to stem cell research?
 First of all, let’s be clear about one thing: overall, the pro-life community is very, very supportive of stem cell research using adult stem cells or stem cells harvested from umbilical cord blood.
 Such research has proven effective and does not involve destroying human life.
 Research using embryonic stem cells always results in the death of human life in the embryonic stage.

 It is unethical and contrary to God’s will to destroy human life in the hope of bettering human life.
 Caiaphas, the high priest at the time of Jesus’ crucifixion, ascribed to the same foolish notion (John 11:50).
 While God made it work out for the good of others, Caiaphas was not speaking God’s truth but his own politically expedient philosophy.

-The sinful nature being what it is, results in a few wrong turns on the road to progress.
-A study in current medical advancements reveals that there were a few ethical lapses along the way.
-For those lapses we rejoice in the forgiveness earned by Christ.
+The sinful nature being what it is results in a few wrong turns on the road to progress.
+A study on current medical advancements reveals that there were a few ethical lapses along the way.
+For those lapses, we rejoice in the forgiveness earned by Christ.
 That is, however, hindsight.